deadlydog/New-GitHubRelease/readme.md

 You can generate a GitHub Access Token on [your settings page][GitHubPersonalAccessTokensUrl] by following [these instructions][GitHubTutorialOnCreatingAnAccessTokenUrl].
 Be sure to give the Access Token `repo`/`public_repo` permissions so that it will be allowed to create a new Release.

 **Note:** You should _never_ hard-code your Access Token in your script (and source control).
 Instead prompt the user for it using something like `Read-Host`, and store it in an environmental variable for next time.
+[This script shows an example of how to do it][StoreAndLoadEnvironmentalVariableExampleCode].

 ## Examples